-design alternatives
+design

-The team considered many options for the states of interest, the sensors to measure these states, the algorithm to perform state estimation, and the type of quadrotor and other flight hardware to purchase.
-This section details the team’s process for selecting each of these components and the final implementation decision.
+Many options were considered for the states of interest, the sensors to measure these states, the algorithm to perform state estimation, and the type of quadrotor and other flight hardware to purchase.
+This section details the process for selecting each of these components and the final implementation decision.

 States of the quadrotor

 This subsection outlines the states that quadrotor should track.
-The team is most interested in states that are necessary to control the quadrotor and track a flight path.
-The team will need sufficient states to allow the quadrotor to perform autonomous navigation.
+The states that are most relevant are those that are necessary to control the quadrotor and track a flight path.
+Sufficient states are needed to allow the quadrotor to perform autonomous navigation.
 The originally proposed states are included in Table 2.
-All states are recorded in the global frame, with the global origin (for X, Y, Z position) set as the take-off location.
+All states are recorded in the global frame, with the global origin (for X, Y, Z position) defined as the take-off location.